k8816/Big_data_bowl_2026/README.md

 - File paths start with "./kaggle" in my working directory, but must be changed to "/kaggle" when submitting on kaggle.
 - Submitted notebook on kaggle is different than on github because submissions must use the NFL's submission server and API.
 - Models in this repo were trained evaluated locally (on my Mac).
 - The competition calculated RMSE using an n-value of around 6,000 frames.
-Some notebooks use n-values greater than 6,000, so the competition score RMSE may be greater than what is printed.
+Some notebooks use n-values less than 6,000, so the competition score RMSE may be greater than what is printed.
 - Some AI assistance with data engineering and Frame-by-frame model design.
 - All Seq2seq model designs are original.